ethers-io/documentation/source/ethers.js/source/api-utils.rst

     *options* object supports the keys ``commify`` and ``pad``.
 The output will always include at least one whole number and at least one decimal place.

+.. _parseUnits:

+:sup:`utils` . parseUnits ( valueString , decimalsOrUnitName )
+    Parse the *valueString* representation of units into a BigNumber instance of the amount of wei.
+The *decimalsOrUnitsName* may be a number of decimals between 3 and 18 (multiple of 3) or a name, such as `gwei`.

+.. _formatUnits:

+:sup:`utils` . formatUnits ( wei , decimalsOrUnitName [ , options ] )
+    Format an amount of *wei* into a decimal string representing the amount of units.
+The *options* object supports the keys ``commify`` and ``pad``.
+The output will always include at least one whole number and at least one decimal place.
+The *decimalsOrUnitsName* may be a number of decimals between 3 and 18 (multiple of 3) or a name, such as `gwei`.

 *Examples*
 ----------